 Admission to the Summer Student Program is competitive, and students of all backgrounds are selected.
-All students receive a stipend of $6,000 for the 10-week program, including room and board at Highseas (Maine program) or at the University of Saint Joseph (Connecticut program).
+All students receive a stipend of $6,250 for the 10-week program, including room and board at Highseas (Maine program) or at the University of Saint Joseph (Connecticut program).
 The cost of round-trip travel between the student's home and the Laboratory is also provided.